Architecture

 - Batches are grouped runs created by

-TriggerAllAsyncand related APIs.
-A batch has a coordinator run and child runs. - Queues route jobs to specific worker pools with priority, concurrency limits, rate limiting, and pause/resume.
+TriggerBatchAsyncand theRunBatchAsync/StreamBatchAsyncfamily.
+A batch has its own record plus child runs. - Queues group jobs for routing, with per-queue priority, concurrency limits, rate limits, and pause/resume.

 - Nodes are your app instances.
-Each one runs scheduler and executor services that process runs.
+Each one polls for work and runs whatever it has registered to handle.

 How a job runs

-Section titled “How a job runs”- A run gets created, either from a cron schedule or a client call (
+Section titled “How a job runs”- A run is created, either from a cron schedule or a client call (

-TriggerAsync,RunAsync,TriggerAllAsync, etc.). - A scheduler picks up the run on an available node.
+TriggerAsync,RunAsync,TriggerBatchAsync, etc.). - A scheduler claims the run on an available node.

 - Your delegate executes.
 Logs, progress, and the result are captured along the way.

-- The run status is updated and any subscribers (like the dashboard) are notified.
+- The run reaches a terminal status, and subscribers (the dashboard, the client that triggered it) are notified.

 Notifications

-Section titled “Notifications”Surefire uses a pub/sub abstraction for real-time updates.
-In-memory notifications work in a single process.
-PostgreSQL and Redis providers include cross-node notifications.
+Section titled “Notifications”Surefire uses a pub/sub abstraction for low-latency wakeups.
+The in-memory provider works within a single process.
+PostgreSQL and Redis providers carry notifications across nodes.
+SQL Server and SQLite rely on the polling interval instead.

 Logging

-Section titled “Logging”ILogger output during job execution is captured per run and streamed live in the dashboard.
+Section titled “Logging”ILogger output produced during a run is captured per-run and streamed live to the dashboard.

 Stores